Christopher Walking

-"Christopher Walking" is a song by American rapper Pop Smoke from his second mixtape, Meet the Woo 2 (2020).
+"Christopher Walking" is a song by American rapper Pop Smoke that was officially released on his second mixtape, Meet the Woo 2 (2020).
 The song was written by Pop Smoke, alongside Derrick Gray, Dylan Cleary Krell, and producers CashMoneyAP & WondaGurl.
-The song was released as the lead single from the mixtape on January 16, 2020, by Victor Victor Worldwide and Republic Records.
+The song was initially released for free digital download as the lead single from the mixtape on January 16, 2020, by Victor Victor Worldwide and Republic Records.
 It is a drill track that sees Pop Smoke comparing himself to Frank White, a character played by the song's namesake Christopher Walken, from the 1990 American crime thriller film King of New York.

 The song interpolates the lyrics of 50 Cent's single "Window Shopper".
 "Christopher Walking" received generally positive reviews from music critics, with several of them praising its lyrics.
 An accompanying music video was released the same day as the single release, which was directed by Brennan Rowe.
-The video features Pop Smoke driving around New York meeting fans, and footage of historical Black American figures.
+The video features Pop Smoke driving around Brooklyn in a BMW M850i meeting fans.
+Interpolated is footage of historical Black American figures and other revolutionaries.